ClusterHQ/flocker/docs/concepts/architecture.rst

 Flocker Agents
 ==============

-Flocker agents ensure that the state of the cluster eventually converges with the configuration.
+Flocker agents ensure that the state of the cluster will converge with the configuration.
 They control the actual system state but cannot modify the configuration.

 Each agent is solely responsible for some particular piece of state in the cluster, its local state.